Economic Situation

 Client’s Notes:

-- Hi, I need help to respond to a fellow student, concerning her response about the discussion topic.
+- Hi, I need help responding to a fellow student concerning her response about the discussion topic.
 I attached a copy of my fellow student’s reply to the problem.
-Can you add a biblical perspective, too.
+Can you add a biblical perspective, too?
 Thank you